salvatorecorvaglia/raven/README.md

 # Raven 🐦‍⬛

-**Cross-platform system monitor for Linux, BSD, macOS, and Windows**
+**Cross-platform system monitor with TUI, web dashboard, and remote monitoring**

 **Raven** is a cross-platform, open-source system monitor written in Python that works on Linux, BSD, macOS, and Windows.